MillanAir/Statistical-Modelling-lhl/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-Using the CityBikes API, Foursquare API, and Yelp API, we will be exploring the relationship between the number of bikes in a particular location and the characteristics of the POIs in that location.
+Using the CityBikes API, Foursquare API, and Yelp API, we will be exploring the relationship between the number of bikes in a particular location and the ratings of the POIs in that location.

 ## Process

 ### Getting the Data

-1. We first explored the structure of the API, queried the API, and understood the data returned.
-2. We chose a city covered by the CityBikes API and retrieved all available bike stations in that city along with available bikes, latitude, and longitude.
+The API structure was examined, and the data it returned was analyzed.
+Then, we picked a city from the CityBikes API and collected data on all bike stations, including their available bikes, latitude, and longitude.
-3. Using the Foursquare and Yelp API, we retrieved information for the following in that location:
+Foursquare and Yelp APIs was used to obtain information on restaurants or bars and various points of interest in that area.
-    - Restaurants or bars
-    - Various POIs (points of interest) of your choice
-4. After cleaning the data, we created a DataFrame for the Yelp results and Foursquare results.
+The data was then cleaned, and separate DataFrames were created for the Yelp and Foursquare results.
-5. Saved the data in csv format and sqlite3 database so as to ensure that we can access the data in the future and reducing the number of api calls.
+Finally, the data was saved in both csv format and an sqlite3 database to allow future access and minimize the number of API calls needed.

 ### Joing the Data and Building a Model

-1. We joined the data from Part 1 with the data from Part 2 to create a new dataframe.
+The data from Part 1 and Part 2 were merged to generate a new dataframe.

-2. We used data visualization to explore the data.
-3. We built a regression model using Python’s `statsmodels` module that demonstrates a relationship between the number of bikes in a particular location and the characteristics of the POIs in that location.
+Data visualization was utilized to investigate the data, and a regression model was constructed with Python's `statsmodels` module to show the connection between the quantity of bikes in a given location and the features of the points of interest (POIs) in that area.

 ## Results

-We found that there is a loosely positive relationship between the number of bikes in a particular location and the characteristics of the POIs in that location.
+There is moderate to strong positive relationship between the number of bikes and the ratings of the POIs in that location.

 ## Challenges